platformsh/platformsh-docs/sites/friday/src/manage-resources/adjust-resources.md

 by adding more instances for your apps and workers.

 For information on costs related to resource usage, see the [{{% vendor/name %}} pricing page](https://upsun.com/pricing/).

-To keep an eye on those costs in the Console, see [Resource Billing](/manage-resources/resource-billing.md).
+Note that you can [monitor these costs](/administration/billing/monitor-billing.md) in the Console.

 ## Vertical scaling